 First you need to have the right mindset about marketing.
 Businesses that consider marketing an investment rather than an expense are more likely to succeed at committing to regular marketing activities.

 But like any activity that must be performed every day, you need to figure out a way to make it a habit.
 Creating daily habits that you schedule in your calendar can help you take your marketing from an overwhelming task to a completely achievable system.

 Once you have the right mindset, here are 5 tips to help you crack the secret code to marketing success:

 Stop planning and start acting

 I didn’t say don’t plan.
-I recommend a rolling 90 day marketing plan that helps you focus your activities on short term goals that benefit your business growth.
-Focusing on the important goals help you make decisions on what you should be doing and what you can let go.
+I recommend a 90 day marketing action plan that helps you focus your activities on short term goals that benefit your business growth.
+Focusing on important projects help you make decisions on what you should be doing and what you can let go.

 But without action, your marketing plan is just words.
 Nothing will be accomplished to help your business thrive.
 Schedule time to fully develop and execute your marketing campaigns.
 Create an action plan that breaks the effort down into smaller tasks that can be scheduled to help you achieve small wins that lead to your ultimate accomplishment.

 Start small with one activity and expand later